Limboid/ainimal-zookeeper/README.md

 - Checkpoints are tags in the git graph for a given model.
 Only some VC providers allow you to view ALL repositories unqualified.
 Most VC providers let you view by account or by search.

 - The server manages running models but they have to be in python and the act, train, input_spec/modality, and output_spec/modality must be defined.
 The server tries to infer these from the model code and its associated `AInimalAgent.from_pyfunc/tf_func/keras_model/ptorch_module/TODO` functions, but you can be maximally explicit by directly subclassing the `AInimal` class.
-If you want the client to enter parameters when launching a model, include a static attribute named `AINIMAL_PARAMETERS` of the type `list[dict[str,any]]` in the model class.
-This only works for python class models -- not saved model file formats.
+If you want the client to enter parameters when launching a model, include a static attribute named `AINIMAL_PARAMETERS` of the type `list[dict[str,any]]` (or similar typing for js or c++) in the model class.
+This only works for python, javascript, and c++ class models -- not saved model file formats.
 It should look something like:

 ```python
 class MyModel(AInimal.Agent):